Annual Report 2012

 Commercial Check-Collection Service

-In 2011, Reserve Banks recovered 105.4 percent of the total costs of their commercial check-collection service, including the related PSAF.
-The Banks' operating expenses and imputed costs totaled $237.8 million.
-Revenue from operations totaled $259.2 million and other income totaled $0.7 million, resulting in net income of $22.2 million.
-In 2011, check-service revenue from operations decreased $94.4 million from 2010.6 Reserve Banks handled 6.8 billion checks in 2011, a decrease of 12.1 percent from 2010 (see table 2).
-The decline in Reserve Bank check volume continues to be influenced by nationwide trends away from the use of checks.7
+In 2012, Reserve Banks recovered 108.8 percent of the total costs of their commercial check-collection service, including the related PSAF.
+The Banks' operating expenses and imputed costs totaled $198.4 million.
+Revenue from operations totaled $220.0 million and other income totaled $0.3 million, resulting in net income of $21.9 million.
+In 2012, check-service revenue from operations decreased $39.2 million from 2011.6 Reserve Banks handled 6.6 billion checks in 2012, a decrease of 2.3 percent from 2011 (see table 2).
+The decline in Reserve Bank check volume continues to be influenced by nationwide trends away from the use of checks.

-By year-end 2011, 99.9 percent of check deposits processed by the Reserve Banks and 99.7 percent of checks presented by the Reserve Banks to paying banks were processed electronically.
-By year-end 2011, 98 percent of unpaid checks were returned to a Reserve Bank electronically and 90 percent were delivered by the Reserve Bank to the bank of first deposit electronically.
-The increased acceptance of electronic returns in the past couple of years is partly due to expanded product options offered by the Reserve Banks, such as a PDF delivery option that smaller depository institutions use to receive returns.
+By year-end 2012, 99.9 percent of check deposits processed by the Reserve Banks and 99.9 percent of checks presented by the Reserve Banks to paying banks were processed electronically.
+In addition, 99.2 percent of unpaid checks were returned electronically to a Reserve Bank and 95.0 percent were delivered electronically by the Reserve Bank to the bank of first deposit.
+The Reserve Banks in 2012 continued to reduce check-service operating costs by consolidating further their check-processing offices into one site that supports both paper and electronic check processing.7

 Note: Activity in commercial check is the total number of commercial checks collected, including processed and fine-sort items; in commercial ACH, the total number of commercial items processed; in Fedwire funds transfer and securities transfer, the number of transactions originated online and offline; and in national settlement, the number of settlement entries processed.